jokeyrhyme/jokeyrhyme.github.com/_drafts/jquery-library-size.md

 title: jQuery Library Size
 subtitle: exploring jQuery's role in web page weight
 date: 2014-02-13
 summary: In this post, I look at how jQuery has changed in size over recent versions.
-I always look at custom builds and how much each optional feature adds to your page weight.
+I also look at custom builds and how much each unused feature adds to your page weight.
 author: Ron
 ---